Sanochez/Gastrella/docs/planning.md

 ## Business Case

 ### Problem statement
 We are aiming to build a web-app named Gastrella that allows users to engage by sharing reviews and comments so that even people with a restricted range of food can expand their palate without stepping out of their comfort zone.
+There will be a chatbot assistant that provides suggestions for restaurants using the requirements you submit.
+It is also able to answer any health-related questions that the user may have.
 Our app gives recommendations based on these reviews, the location, and the food hygiene ratings database.

 ### Business benefits
 - Helps local restaurants improve their visibility.
 - Helps people with different preferences, cultures and diets discover new cuisines through personalized recommendations.
 - People with disabilities may feel more included by creating new dining experiences.
+- The app is unique and targets a wide range of consumers
+- Reduced health risks due to the refinements given by the app.

 ### Options Considered